-No, bloody diarrhea is a consequence of a serious condition and don't recover by itself.
+No, bloody diarrhea is a consequence of a gruesome condition and doesn't recover by itself.

-How long will my dog take to completely recover from bloody diarrhea?
+How long will my dog or cat take to recover from bloody diarrhea?

-Well, it depends upon severity of condition and health status of animal.
+Well, it depends upon the severity of the condition and the health status.
 Generally, the complete recovery takes a week or two.

 What is the cost of treatment?

 The cost varies widely.
-In case of infection, the cost will be around 500-700USD.
-But if the dog requires a surgery then the cost may escalate to thousands of dollars.
+In case of infection, the spending will be around 500-700USD.
+But if the dog requires surgery, then the total expenditure may escalate to thousands of dollars.

 What is the difference between bloody diarrhea and hemorrhagic gastroenteritis?

-Both have same meanings.
-Bloody diarrhea is the term used by men in street while vets use the term HGE to define bloody diarrhea.
+Both have the same meanings.
+Bloody diarrhea is the term used by men in the street, while the vets use the term HGE to define bloody diarrhea.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.